zerodaycode/Zero/README.md

 system in a real world environment, so people can profit by taking examples of how we set-up things with `Zork++` in a big scale project.
 Also, we introduce the changes of the latest releases available here, so it serves as well as a kind of latest up-to-date guide.

-## Testing tools

-We are using [`catch2`](https://github.com/catchorg/Catch2) as the testing suite for `Zero`, in its *header-only* version.

-We made a try to replace it with `boost::ut`, that spots that is compatible with modules, but we are getting all kind of errors in the process of convert the provided header to a precompiled module, so we will stay with `catch2` for now.

-Also, we are looking for generate a precompiled header of the Catch's suite in order to decrement the tests compilation time.

 ## General guidelines and API design